All Books

 Key Takeaways

-• Reason and emotion are not separate; they are deeply intertwined.
+• Reason and emotion are not separate functions; they are deeply intertwined.

-• 'Gut feelings' are biological signals crucial for sound judgment and decision-making.
+• 'Gut feelings' are biological signals crucial for making sound judgments.

 Who Should Read